 If your ex is a very high earner you might be able to apply to court for extra maintenance for your child, and sometimes, some maintenance to cover the cost to you of caring for them.
 But you can only do this if the Child Maintenance Service tells you that your ex earns more than £156,000 gross a year.
-This is called "top up" child maintenance and if your ex is a very high earner it is sometimes possible to ask for what is called "carer's allowance" to cover your costs of caring for the child.
+This is called 'top up' child maintenance and if your ex is a very high earner it is sometimes possible to ask for what is called 'carer's allowance' to cover your costs of caring for the child.
+You might also hear lawyers, or the court, call this a household expenditure child support award or HECSA for short.
 Be aware though, that it is very rare and only ordered in cases where your ex has a very high income.